SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 Note that all the LDAP servers must be available while (re)starting the SonarQube server.

+### Migrate users to a new authentication method
+If you are changing your delegated authentication method and migrating existing users from your previous authentication method, you can use the `api/users/update_identity_provider` web API to update your users' identity provider.

 ### Troubleshooting
 * Detailed connection logs (and potential error codes received from LDAP server) are output to SonarQube's _$SONARQUBE_HOME/logs/web.log_, when logging is in `DEBUG` mode.